-When social sustainability is considered in sustainability assessment tools, the focus is often on the employees rather than on the farm manager himself1 (JANKER and MANN, 2018).
+When social sustainability is considered in sustainability assessment tools, the focus is often on the employees rather than on the farm manager himself2 (JANKER and MANN, 2018).
 For example, since 54% of people working on German farms are non-family employees (the remaining 46% are family members, DESTATIS, 2021), it is undoubtedly very important to consider social issues of employees in sustainability assessment tools.
 However, what is special about farms is that they are usually independent micro-enterprises which are often primarily managed by one person (hereafter referred to as the farm manager).
 In Germany, for example, the world's fourth largest milk producer (HEMME, 2020), the average number of dairy cows per farm is 70, and 95% of farms have up to 200 dairy cows (TERGAST and HANSEN, 2021).
-According to the widespread understanding in research and practice, farms with close to 200 cows can still be considered as extended family farms in Germany.
+According to the wide-spread understanding in research and practice, farms with close to 200 cows can still be considered as extended family farms in Germany.
 Extended family farms are farms with two to three family workers including the farm manager and additional non-family workers (SCHAPER et al., 2011).
-Thus, the resilience of German dairy farms also depends on the social sustainability assessment tools.
+Thus, the resilience of German dairy farms also depends on the social sustainability situation of the farm manager and should therefore also be considered in sustainability assessment tools.